ImaginationInternational/einsteinium/README.md

 Repo & Branches:
 ----------------

-The default branch is always set to the latest release or RC - for the first re-merge to Litecoin it is 0.13.x (coming soon) Releases and RCs are always tagged.

 Dev branches are in place for online and offline development - contributors please create your own fork or branch

-The "master" branch is currently used to rebase the latest Litecoin code - otherwise it stays untouched
+The "master" branch is currently used to rebase the latest Imagination code - otherwise it stays untouched

-The current, deprecated Imagination 0.9.2 wallet is available as a tagged branch as well

 What is Imagination?
 ----------------